divyankkarolia97/online_cpp_compiler/README.md

 ## Online C++ Compiler

-Send your C++ code along with your input, online_cpp_compiler will compiler your code and send you the output.
+Send your C++ code along with your input, online_cpp_compiler will compile your code and send you the output.

 ## Screenshot